LaraFB/3-ano/README.md

 ##### User Story 1

-As a new user,
-I want to be able to create a new account,
-So that I can start using it and mange my finances effectively.
+As a new user, I want to be able to create a new account, So that I can start using it and mange my finances effectively.

-(Como um novo utilizador, desejo poder registar-me(S) para puder usar o software(M)).

 Story Points - 2S
 Priorities  - Must have (M)